tcsenpai/neoretrosynth/README.md

 NeoRetro Synth is a retro-style synthesizer and drum machine with a cyberpunk aesthetic, built using the Pyxel library for Python.

+## Disclaimer

+This project is created for fun and educational purposes.
+As with any experimental software, bugs and unexpected behavior may occur.
+Use at your own risk and enjoy the creative process!

 ## Installation

 Clone the repository with